 Repurposing content is a core tenet of the Mequoda Method, but we can’t take credit for inventing the tactic.
-Rather, any publishers worth their salt – whether print or digital – have always run some variation on this theme.
+Rather, any publisher worth their salt – whether print or digital – has always run some variation on this theme.
 Why?
 Because it rewards your best work, saves you from excess work, gives you a ton of versatility, and will make you money while you sleep.

 Download a FREE copy of 7 Ways to Monetize your Portal Audience, and discover how today's top publishers are generating revenue through memberships, events, clubs, sponsorships, and more.

-Content can be published and distributed on many platforms – a Portal, an online directory, free white papers, paid handbooks, print magazines, digital magazines (including a web edition, an Apple edition, an Amazon edition, and a Google edition), live events, digital events, membership libraries, and more.
-If you’re wondering “Shouldn’t email and social be on this list?” – that’s a good question – we consider email and social to be marketing platforms not publishing platforms even though we are huge advocates of using those channels to deliver high quality content, not just promotional messaging, in order to keep subscribers and followers engaged.
+Content can be published and distributed on many platforms – a Portal, an online directory, free white papers, paid handbooks, print magazines, podcasts, digital magazines (including a web edition and app editions), live events, digital events, membership libraries, and more.
+If you’re wondering “Shouldn’t email and social be on this list?” – that’s a good question – we consider email and social to be marketing platforms, not publishing platforms, even though we are huge advocates of using those channels to deliver high-quality content and not just promotional messaging.
+This helps keep subscribers and followers engaged.
 If you’re also wondering “Shouldn’t mobile be on this list?,” that’s another good question – no, we consider mobile a device type instead of a publishing platform archetype.
 You can view any type of multi-platform content on a desktop, laptop, or mobile device.

 Publishers everywhere are creating multi-platform content.
 Ed tech is hot, and it fits nicely into a multi-platform content approach, enabling as it does online archives, subscriptions, events, and video.

 Slate’s Slate Plus is a membership predicated on premium content.
-This model is gaining in popularity among digital magazine subscriptions – The New York Times, Ars Technica, and The National Journal launched similar membership products in recent years.
+This model is gaining in popularity among digital magazine subscriptions.
 The product certainly holds its own when it comes to digital magazine subscriptions.
-A $5/month or $50/year Slate Plus membership gets you (on top of the magazine’s standard offerings): ad-free podcasts, less ads on the site overall, members-only articles and newsletters, early-access to high-profile content, and other advantages.
+For $35/year, Slate Plus membership gets you (on top of the magazine’s standard offerings): ad-free podcasts, less ads on the site overall, members-only articles and newsletters, early-access to high-profile content, and other advantages.
 At the beginning of the pandemic, they launched a metered paywall as a way to funnel more people into their membership.

 Podcasts have come in and out of vogue over the years, currently on an upswing.
 “Podcast creators, increasingly publishers like Slate, FiveThirtyEight, and Vanity Fair, struggle to reach new listeners because podcasts can be difficult to discover online, often isolated from the constant stream due to the limited shareability and SEO traction of audio.
 This makes it challenging for podcast creators to grow their audience beyond their most loyal followers,” Ellen Harvey writes on PubExec.com.

 So, how does this content get created?
 Does the premium content get recycled?
-We assume so.
+We assume so in many cases.
 That’d be the smart thing to do, even if they’re just recycling it much later to non-paid members, or using it as sample content to gain more subscribers.

 But even these modern examples of multi-platform publishing are not exactly what we’re talking about when it comes to creating multi-platform content on the cheap.